IceMetalPunk/TotemEssentials/README.md

 Killing villagers is bad for trading.
 But how else will you reap their wonderful Exchange Essence?

-A Totem of Exchange can be used on any ore blocks in the world to convert them to another random ore.
-It should even work with modded ores, using the Ore Dictionary!
-Whether the new ore is better or worse than the old one is up to you to decide, but regardless, it'll take 1 damage for each exchange it makes.
-You get 50 swaps by default; better sharpen your bartering skills!
+A Totem of Exchange can be put in the left slot of an anvil to "decraft" any item in the right slot.
+That is, it'll give you an Exchange Packet which can be used to obtain all the crafting ingredients of the item you've decrafted.
+The opposite of trading a villager supplies for an item, but ideal if you're a DIY kind of person.

 ### Fireglaze Essence / Totem of Fireglaze